Gardening for Beginners: Tips, Tools, Resources, and More

 If it's not-don't worry!
 You can still set your garden up for success with soil amendments.
 Soil amendments are "any materials that can be added to soil to improve its physical properties."
 Common soil amendments include compost, manure, wood ash, and grass clippings.
 A soil amendment is chosen based on what your soil needs more or less of to grow healthy plants.

 A good all-around soil amendment to mix in with your garden soil is homemade compost.
 Unfortunately, this can take months to create if you're new to gardening.
 Our secret?
 Lomi.
-A Lomi electric composter creates nutrient-rich dirt that can be mixed in with your garden soil.
+A Lomi food recycler creates nutrient-rich dirt that can be mixed in with your garden soil.
 Because Lomi takes less than 24 hours to create nutritious dirt from food waste, it's a beginner gardener's best friend.
 Discover Lomi today.

 PRO TIP: Need a gift for a fellow newbie gardener?
 Lomi is the perfect gift for beginner gardeners.